raymondworkshop/old.myblog/index.md

 ---
 layout: default
 ---
-I'm Raymond ZHAO Wenlong, a Computer Scientist and Software Engineer based in Hong Kong.
+I'm Raymond ZHAO Wenlong, a Computer Scientist and Engineer based in Hong Kong.
 <br>

 I like problem solving and reading.
 Some of My projects are at [github](https://github.com/muyun) and my research is at [here](http://muyun.github.io/research/).